chase/vim-ansible-yaml/README.md

 Adds additional syntax highlighting and fixes indentation for Ansible's dialect of YAML.

-Allows the use of the K key in normal mode to search the ansible docs for the keyword underneath the current cursor position.
-Set this option in your vimrc to enable: `let g:ansible_doc_mapping = 1`.
+Allows a user-specified mapping in normal mode to search the ansible docs for the keyword underneath the current cursor position.
+See below for configuration.

 Ansible YAML files are detected based on the presence of a modeline or a [structure following Ansible's Playbook Best Practices](http://www.ansibleworks.com/docs/playbooks_best_practices.html#directory-layout).